fatemehsrz/ML_Concepts/README.md

  - Overfitting occurs when the model is too complex and fits the training data too closely.
 This leads to poor generalization.
 Underfitting occurs when a machine learning model is too simple leading to low model accuracy and poor performance.

+ - How to resolve overfitting:
+   - Adding more data samples
+   - Adding noise to the data
+   - Data augmentation
+   - Feature selection
+   - Cross Validation
+   - Model regularization (loss, or adding dropouts)

+ - How to resolve underfitting:
+   - Add more features
+   - Increase model complexity
+   - Data de-noising
+   - Running more training epochs

  <img src="./img/fit.png" width="700">